giellalt/giellalt.github.io/infra/GettingStartedOnWindows.md

 When you open the Linux terminal window, you are in `/home/yourlinuxusernamn/`.

 Microsoft advices users to work with linux files on the linux part of the harddisk.
-For a presentation, see this [https://learn.microsoft.com/fi-fi/windows/wsl/filesystems#file-storage-and-performance-across-file-systems]( introduction to working with linux files on Windows).
+For a presentation, see this [introduction to working with linux files on Windows](https://learn.microsoft.com/fi-fi/windows/wsl/filesystems#file-storage-and-performance-across-file-systems).
 Important in this context are the reasons for working in your home catalogue.
 In order to access your linux files from the Windows file system you should write `\\wsl$` in the address bar of the file system.

 In your linux home directory, you should make a folder containing all and only the repositories (catalogues) from [github.com/giellalt](https://github.com/giellalt), you may e.g. call it `giellalt`.